-As you probably know if you work with retail clients, there’s a new disclosure (referred to as Form CRS, ADV Part 3, or the “relationship summary”) you’ll have to start delivering by June of next year.
-Unless, of course, that date gets delayed.
+As you probably know if you work with retail clients, there’s a new disclosure (referred to as Form CRS, ADV Part 3, or the “relationship summary”) SEC registrants will have to start delivering by June of next year (state advisers are so far Unless, of course, that date gets delayed.
 Which hardly ever happens with complex new requirements…

 The SEC actually designed the initial compliance period in a friendly way.
 Currently, firms that serve retail investors can start submitting the form on May 1, 2020.
 They must do so by June 30, 2020.
 For currently-registered investment advisers, most of whom have a December 31 year-end, they already have to file an annual update to their ADV by the end of March.
 Because there’s a fair amount of overlap between the ADV and the CRS (ADV Part 3), we think it will be relatively straightforward to integrate CRS drafting into the ADV update process.

 This will, however, be a new exercise for broker-dealers, especially those without advisory affiliates.
 It will be important to start thinking now about your conflicts and how you’re paid.
 We would target an initial rough mock-up of the relationship summary by November/December.
 You’ll also want to decide whether you’ll create one summary for the broker-dealer and its advisory affiliate, or if you’ll create separate relationship summaries.
 The instructions encourage, but don’t require, dual-registrants (one firm registered as both a BD and an RIA that provides services to retail investors in both capacities) to prepare a single summary.